Golf: Lowry breaks course record to seize control at Open

 On a day ripe for scoring on a becalmed Dunluce links, joint overnight leader Lowry provoked a chorus of roars from the galleries that had flocked to the Antrim coast as he moved four shots clear of Tommy Fleetwood with an eight-under 63.

-Several other players, notably Fleetwood, tucked into the third-day birdie-feast but they could not keep pace with the 32-year-old from across the border.
+Several other players, notably Englishman Fleetwood, tucked into the third-day birdie-feast but they could not keep pace with the 32-year-old from across the border.

-Beginning the day tied on eight under with American JB Holmes, Lowry birdied the third, fifth and ninth going out and then moved into the outright lead with a birdie at the 10th following a magical seven-iron approach from the rough after a rare wayward tee shot.
+Rory McIlroy may have disappointed the huge sell-out crowds by missing the cut for the weekend, but in his place Lowry has become the focus of adoration from the supporters.

-Fleetwood, playing one hole ahead with compatriot Lee Westwood, was also in scintillating form but having reached 12 under with a birdie on the 12th he could make no more inroads, settling for a 66.
+As he walked down the approach to the 18th green, he was given a standing ovation and the chanting of his name continued long after he had left the course.

 “My mind is still a bit fuzzy, I just really enjoyed it today,” Lowry, from County Offaly, said.
 “I played great golf, the crowd were incredible and I just felt so comfortable.